Grants Program Frequently Asked Questions

 Is this a reimbursement grant?

-This is not a reimbursement grant.
+No, this is not a reimbursement grant.
 Funds are disbursed once the grant agreement is signed.

 What are the allowable expenses under this grant?